 Lunch is the fuel for each student's afternoon.
 Please ensure children are sent to school with a nutritious lunch every day.
+Specialty drinks such as lattes, hot chocolate, ice caps, pop, etc are prohibited from entering the school unless permitted by the principal for a special occasion.
 Healthy lunches do not include items such as chocolate in any form, gum, candy, soft drinks, or potato chips.
 If you feel the need to send a treat, try items such as a fruit or nutritious granola bars.